-According to the Center for Disease Control and Prevention (CDC), approximately 88,000 people die from alcohol-related causes in the United States.
-Alcohol is one of the top preventable causes of death in the country; it steals lives, destroys homes, and breaks hearts.
+Alcohol abuse is one of the top preventable causes of death in the United States.
+It steals lives, destroys homes, and breaks hearts.
 The average life span of someone who drinks is shortened by 30 years.
-If you’ve thought about quitting drinking, you may have wondered —how long does it take to detox from alcohol?
+If you’ve thought about quitting drinking, you may have wondered: How long does it take to detox from alcohol?

-Alcohol withdrawal is one of the reasons that many people put off quitting.
-However, with the help of an alcohol addiction treatment center in Tampa FL, you have an excellent chance of success.
-At BoardPrep Recovery Center®, we’re proud to provide a medical alcohol detox program, which we can tailor to the unique needs of the client.
-We have experience in treating clients from all backgrounds, so regardless of your challenges, we can help.
+Alcohol withdrawal symptoms are part of the reasons many people put off quitting.
+However, with the help of alcohol detox in Tampa, FL, you have an excellent chance of success.
+At BoardPrep Recovery Center®, we’re proud to provide alcohol addiction treatment in The Sunshine State, which we can tailor to each patient’s unique needs.
+We have experience in treating patients from all backgrounds.
+Regardless of your challenges, we can help.
 To learn more about our alcohol addiction treatment options, please contact BoardPrep Recovery Center®.
 You can call 866.796.4720 or use our convenient online form.

 How Long Does It Take to Detox from Alcohol?

 Alcohol withdrawal is different for each person but follows a similar timeline.
 Of course, the symptoms a person will experience largely depend on a few factors, such as:

 - How long a person has been drinking alcohol

-- How many drinks on average a person was drinking a day
+- How many drinks, on average, a person was drinking daily

 - What type of alcohol a person had been drinking

-The longer you drink, the more you drink, and the stronger alcohol you drink will all cause the withdrawal to be a bit more intense.
+The longer you drink, the more you drink, and the more potent alcohol you drink will all cause the withdrawal to be a bit more intense.
 However, most people can expect to be through the worst of the withdrawal symptoms after about seven days.
-Some people may experience mild symptoms after that, but with substance abuse treatment programs, the entire process is manageable.
+Some people may experience mild symptoms after that, but the entire process is manageable with substance abuse treatment programs.

 What to Expect During Alcohol Withdrawal

-During alcohol withdrawal, certain symptoms usually appear in a particular order.
+During alcohol withdrawal, specific symptoms usually appear in a particular order.
 Let’s take a look at the alcohol detox timeline for more information.
-Here are symptoms you may experience at each interval:
+Here are symptoms you may experience at each interval.